 The newsletters contain so-called tracking pixels.
 A tracking pixel is a thumbnail image embedded in emails sent in HTML format to enable log file recording and analysis.
 This allows a statistical evaluation of the success or failure of online marketing campaigns to be carried out.
 The embedded pixel-code tells us if and when an email was opened by an individual and which links in the email were accessed by that individual.

 Such personal data collected via the tracking pixels contained in the newsletters are stored and evaluated by the data controller in order to optimise the newsletter dispatch and to adapt the content of future newsletters even better to the interests of the person concerned.
 This personal data will not be passed on to third parties.
 Affected persons are entitled at any time to revoke the relevant separate declaration of consent submitted via the double opt-in procedure.
 After revocation, this personal data will be deleted by the data controller.
 Unsubscribing from the newsletter will automatically be interpreted as revocation.

 For detailed information on the functions of CleverElements, see the following link: https://cleverelements.com/product.

 We have concluded an agreement with CleverElements in which we oblige CleverElements to protect the data of our customers and not to pass it on to third parties.

-In addition, Youtube can store various cookies on your end device.
-With the help of these cookies, Youtube can receive information about visitors to our website.
+In addition, YouTube may store various cookies on your device after you start a video.
+YouTube can use these cookies to obtain information about visitors to our website.
 This information is used, among other things, to collect video statistics, improve usability and prevent fraud.
 The cookies remain on your device until you delete them.